flojoy-ai/studio/README.md

 ## Major things that are missing or do not work 💀

-- [ ] Currently the Control Panel does not do anything.
+- [x] ~Currently the Control Panel does not do anything.
 You can create a layout of input and output controls, which is cached in local storage, but these  control parameters are not yet sent to the backend and integrated with running Python jobs.
-When the Flojoy user changes an app parameter through the Control Panel dashboard (such as with a slider), the script should immediately rerun and display the latest results in the Control Panel.
+When the Flojoy user changes an app parameter through the Control Panel dashboard (such as with a slider), the script should immediately rerun and display the latest results in the Control Panel.~

-- [ ] There are no tests or CI
+- [ ] There are no tests or CI 😬

-- [ ] You cannot currently save a flowchart and Control Panel state as a file, then reload this state later by opening the file.
-Both the flow chart and control panel serialize as JSON, so the file could simply be these 2 stringified JSON objects in a YAML file with a some metadata in the header. `.vps` as a file extension (Visual Python Script)?
+- [x] ~You cannot currently save a flowchart and Control Panel state as a file, then reload this state later by opening the file.
+Both the flow chart and control panel serialize as JSON, so the file could simply be these 2 stringified JSON objects in a YAML file with a some metadata in the header. `.vps` as a file extension (Visual Python Script)?~

 - [ ] The app doesn't work on Windows